grassator/old-worker/README.md

 # Old Worker

-> NOTE This is work in progress and probably doesn't do anything useful yet.
+> NOTE This is work in progress and only basic message passing works as of this moment.

 Goal of `Old Worker` is to provide highly-accurate polyfill for Web Workers in following browsers: